michaelvcolianna/campaign.andrissar.org/public/wp-content/themes/mcluhan/readme.txt

 The text entered into this textarea will be displayed on the page set to be used as your page for posts (or home page, if no such page has been set).

 = Hide social buttons =
-As default, the social section and a search toggle, even if a menu has not been set for the social section.
+By default, the social section and a search toggle, even if a menu has not been set for the social section.
 If you check this box, the social section will always be hidden (even if you create a social menu).

 = Archive date format =
 Here, you can choose how the post dates should be displayed in the post previews (the list format on archive pages).
 You can show the dates with month first (Jan 1) or day of month first (1 Jan), and select whether to display the date in lowercase or not.